blankworker1/SOLARMINER_ONE/README.md

 ## Open Participation

-SolarMiner One is designed to be:
+OpenSolar One is designed to be:

-Open source (hardware definitions, software configuration, data schema)
+- Open source (hardware definitions, software configuration, data schema)

-Replicable using commercially available components
+- Replicable using commercially available components

-Accessible to individuals, universities, labs, and community groups
+- Accessible to individuals, universities, labs, and community groups

 Anyone can:

-- Build a SolarMiner One node
+- Build a hardware node

 - Contribute data